dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Different assistants have varying levels of memory or "context windows."
 For instance, GP4-Turbo and Claude can “remember” more of the conversation than others.
 But even their memory isn't unlimited.
 In lengthy discussions, earlier parts may be forgotten.

-## Dust assistants

-Dust offers 3 types of assistants:

-- Data source assistants to interact directly with your Slack, Google Drive, Github or Notion in a conversational way, or all of them together via @dust.
-- Models assistants to interact with the strongest models available, currently GPT-4, Claude, and Mistral: @gpt4, @gpt3.5, @claude, @claude-instant, @gemini-pro, @mistral-medium.
-- Dust assistants like the @help to guide you when using Dust.

 ### How to search for assistants?

 Users can search for assistants inside the `Assistant Gallery`.
-Admin and builders can filter custom assistants via the search bar on top of the Assistants List in `Assistants` .
+Admins and builders can filter custom assistants via the search bar at the top of the Assistants List in `Assistants`.

 ## Custom assistants